ArnavGupta30/ClimateCare/README.md

 # Climate Care
-## A project to education people about climate change
+## A project to educate people about climate change
 > Climate Change won’t wait, It’s time to innovate.

 We aim to educate all age groups about climate change through engaging activities and fun ways to obtain information